Exploring Lebanon With My Beiruti Beauties

 Back to Beirut

 After 10 days of exploring Lebanon, I arrived back in Beirut and had a few days left before my flight to Turkey.
-I checked into the awesome Grand Meshmosh hostel where I treated myself to an orange cake, strong coffee and then an hours nap.
+I checked into the awesome Grand Meshmosh hostel (book right here) where I treated myself to an orange cake, strong coffee and then an hours nap.

 When I awoke, the proprietor Michel was preparing to take a few guests on a little walking tour.
 I had no idea where the tour was going, but in the spirit of letting locals show me around, I decided to just join it anyway.

 Michel initially took us in the Sursock area and pointed out the lavish mansion houses built first by the Ottoman’s and latterly the French.
 We saw modern monstrosities situated next to elegant beauty, a testament to the Beirut’s lackadaisical approach to city planning.
 As the tour progressed Michel showed us the “Green line”, the boundary which had separated West and East Beirut during the civil war where many civilians had died by sniper fire trying to cross in order to get to work or school.
 The bullet holes and mortar wounds still showed, deliberately left as a stark reminder.

 We also visited the most famous Sahyoun falafel shop(s) in Beirut.
 Urban legend dictates that Sahyoun had once been the undisputed best falafel store in all of Beirut.
 One day, however, the 2 brothers who ran the joint had fallen out and so one of them left the enterprise and decided to open up his own store next door using the exact same recipe.
 I won’t say which of the 2 brothers we dined with, but the Falafel was without a doubt amongst the best I have ever had.